kgisl/pythonFDP/units/glossary.md

 There are two kinds of argument:

+### keyword argument

-**keyword argument:** an argument preceded by an identifier (e.g. name=) in a function call or passed as a value in a dictionary preceded by **.
-For example, 3 and 5 are both keyword arguments in the following calls to complex():
+an argument preceded by an identifier (e.g. name=) in a function call or passed as a value in a dictionary preceded by **.
+For example, 3 and 5 are both keyword arguments in the following calls to `complex()`:

 	complex(real=3, imag=5)
 	complex(**{'real': 3, 'imag': 5})

+### positional argument
-#positional argument:** an argument that is not a keyword argument.
+an argument that is not a keyword argument.

 Positional arguments can appear at the beginning of an argument list and/or be passed as elements of an iterable preceded by *.
 For example, 3 and 5 are both positional arguments in the